tintun2602/eduwallet/README.md

 - The employer has verified and certified access to the candidate's academic records through EduWallet.
 - The candidate academic data are certified, secure and immutable without authorization.
 - The permission granted to the employer expires.

+## Scripts

+Utility scripts for managing the EduWallet blockchain system are located in the `scripts/` directory.
+These scripts handle:

+- **Contract Deployment**: Deploy smart contracts to local blockchain
+- **University Management**: Subscribe universities and manage permissions
+- **Student Registration**: Register students in bulk or individually
+- **System Utilities**: Fund wallets, check contract status, debug issues

+See [scripts/README.md](scripts/README.md) for detailed documentation and usage instructions.

 ## GUI prototype